Chough aviary

 Visitors will be able to get up close to four young red-billed choughs, who will be living at the aviary, and learn more about their cultural and ecological significance.
 The launch of the chough aviary is part of a wider plan by Wildwood Trust and Kent Wildlife Trust to reintroduce this beautiful and at-risk species into the wild in Kent next year.

-Dover Castle - English Heritage
+Dover Castle.
+English Heritage

-Dover Castle provides a unique natural and historical setting to inspire people about the project, as Roy Porter, Senior Properties Curator South, English Heritage, explains:
+Dover Castle provides a unique natural and historical setting to inspire people about the project, as Roy Porter, Senior Properties Curator South, English Heritage, explains: “Many think of ‘bluebirds over The White Cliffs of Dover,’ but choughs were a common sight here in Kent when Dover’s defences were first built.

 With hundreds of thousands of visitors to Dover Castle every year, the chough aviary will introduce our visitors to a unique bird with historic links to Kent, and celebrate the return of the chough to the area.”